 The results of the activity should be obvious, as each person saw the exact same images.
 However, in each case, this is not so, as most of the members saw a different image from those of their neighbors.

-Afterwards, have a discussion and ask questions,such as, why are there people who saw different images?
-This can be attributed to a person’s experience, level of education and a number of different factors,which cause them to view objects differently.
+Afterward, have a discussion and ask questions, such as, why are there people who saw different images?
+This can be attributed to a person’s experience, level of education and a number of different factors, which cause them to view objects differently.

 Rattling Assumptions (Think-outside-the-box Exercise)